Virtual Security in Rio

 The Olympic games are no strangers to cyber attacks.
 During the 2014 Sochi winter games, visitors were warned that their devices could be hacked within minutes of connecting to the WiFi.
 Similarly, the 2014 World Cup, which was also hosted in Brazil, was a target of numerous hacking attacks.

 This time in Rio, hackers used high traffic areas such as shopping malls and coffee spots to set up fake WiFi networks to swipe personal data.
 Mobile security firm, Skycure, reported that Rio Galeão Airport, where most tourists first gain entrance to the country, hosts numerous networks with SSL decryption capabilities.
-In addition to non-secure or fake WiFi spots, hackers also created malicious apps designed to steal information from various electronic devices.
+In addition to non-secure or fake WiFi spots, hackers also created malicious apps.
+These apps are designed to steal information from various electronic devices.

 Hot Spot for Cyber Crime at the Games

 Brazil is no stranger to cyber-crime, ranking as one of the most active cyber-crime countries in the world.
 With large communities of hackers and cyber-criminals ready to hijack personal data, tourists needed to be aware of the dangers they face by leaving their data exposed.
-Skycure issued a Rio Travel advisory warning tourists to be wary of these hazards, and listed ways to avoid getting hacked.
+Skycure issued a Rio Travel advisory warning tourists to be wary of these hazards.
+They also listed ways to avoid getting hacked.
 The advisory suggested that while some companies may be able to track and shut down malicious software, preventative measures should be the first of line defence.

 Be vigilant.
 Keep your data safe.